 - Distribution: Found in deep water around the British Isles.
 Also distributed throughout the rest of European waters.

-- Feeds on: Tiny crustaceans and planktonic creatures, will also eat fish eggs and very small fish when fully mature.
+- Feeds on: Tiny crustaceans and planktonic creatures, will also eat fish eggs and when fully mature may also take very small fish.

-- Description: Small fish.
-Three dorsal fins are present, the first is tall and triangular.
+- Description: Three dorsal fins are present, the first is tall and triangular.
 Eyes are relatively large and there is a small chin barbule.
 There is a noticeable black/dark grey spot at the start of the pectoral fin.
-Colour usually a greenish grey to brown.
+Colour usually a greenish-grey to brown.

 The Norway pout is a deep-sea species (there is currently no UK shore or boat caught record) which lives at depths of several hundred metres to a maximum of around 1000 metres.
 It has a fairly wide distribution around the UK wherever there is sufficient depth of water, although it is more common around the south and the west of the British Isles.
 Is also found throughout the rest of colder waters of northern Europe with this species found around Iceland, Greenland and throughout Scandinavian waters.